Divorce Attorney and Custody Lawyer with much Successful experience in |

 from Maryland general Civil Courts, Maryland Criminal Courts, and the Federal Courts.

-It is in your best interest to consult an Attorney with recent and frequent experience in the Maryland Family Law Courts
+It is in your best interest to consult an Attorney with much experience in the Maryland Family Law Courts

 to get specific legal advice regarding your individual case or situation